Franklin Canyon Park: A Complete Guide

 Turn left on the top of the trail and stroll out to the landing on the pinnacle of the ridgeline.
 Here you’ll get a great view back over Franklin Canyon, where the blue water of the reservoir may be visible amidst the surrounding trees.

-4. Hastain Trail Franklin Canyon Park
+4. Hastain Trail

-Hastain Drive/Hastain Trail, Franklin Canyon Park, combine to offer the usual hardpack with a few loose rocks and sandy sections.
+Hastain Drive/Hastain Trail, combine to offer the usual hardpack with a few loose rocks and sandy sections.
 There are plenty of hikers and dog walkers, so take a look at your speed downhill.
 Great perspectives of the city, a few wooded areas, or even a pond and nature center may be found.

 When having access to through bike from the basin, get to Lake Drive, ride north for a hundred twenty-five yards, and move right up Hastain Drive until you reach the top.
-It’s approximately 2.3 miles round trip, slight to strenuous.
+It’s approximately 2.3 miles round trip, slightly to strenuous.

 Rising gradually on a fire street through a chaparral-covered slope, you may arrive at an overlook providing perspectives of the lower canyon, west Los Angeles, and the Pacific Ocean on a clear day.
 The trail drops right down to a short but fun single-track trail to the garden on the Ranch Area after the old Doheny house.
 There are some steep sections and switchbacks, and since this phase is shared by hikers going up, please use caution.

-If you maintain riding up the canyon on Franklin Canyon Drive, you may link Upper Franklin Canyon Drive Trail on the left with the Oak Trail spur that connects to the Betty Dearing Trail.
+If you maintain riding up the canyon on Franklin Canyon Drive, you may link the Upper Franklin Canyon Drive Trail on the left with the Oak Trail spur that connects to the Betty Dearing Trail.

 From the hundred and one Freeway, if driving, take Coldwater Canyon Boulevard south to the intersection of Coldwater Canyon and Mulholland Drive.
 There is no road signal for “Franklin Canyon.”
 Road signs read “Road Closed 800 Feet” and “Sunset to Sunrise”; that is the park entrance

-5. Franklin Canyon Park Lake
+5. Lake

 Franklin Canyon Park